vchaurasia95/vchaurasia95/README.md

 I am a Graduate student at the University at Buffalo, SUNY where I am pursuing Masters in Computer Science & Engineering.
 I'm passionate about building software that handles data, and critical transactions and derives meaningful insights from it.
 Presently I'm working on deriving various covid-related insights from social media (Twitter) data using various NLP-based approaches.
 Additionally, I have been deep diving into various consensus algorithms particularly RAFT and other related implementations.

-* 🌍  I'm based in Buffalo, New York
+* 🌍  I'm based in Boston, Massachusetts
 * 🖥️  See my portfolio at [MyPortfolio](http://vishal-chaurasia.com/)
 * ✉️  You can contact me at [vchaurasia95@gmail.com](mailto:vchaurasia95@gmail.com)